Staff

 MS, LPC

 Jennifer completed her Bachelor’s degree in Psychology from Viterbo University in 2018.
-After Jennifer graduated she continued at Viterbo University to get her Master’s degree in Clinical mental health counseling.
+After Jennifer graduated she continued at Viterbo University to get her Master’s degree in Clinical Mental Health Counseling.
 Jennifer graduated with her Master’s in 2020.
-Jennifer has extensive experience in working with correctional clients, adolescents, family, and couples.
-Her work is grounded in a trauma informed care, existential, person-centered, and multicultural integrations.
-In her practice, Jennifer uses evidenced-based approaches like gestalt, reality and choice, person-centered, cognitive behavioral, and art therapy.
+Jennifer has extensive experience in working with correctional clients, adolescents, adults, family, and couples.
+In her practice, Jennifer uses approaches like gestalt, reality and choice, person-centered, narrative, bibliotherapy, parts work, EMDR, animal/pet, and art therapies.
+Jennifer firmly believes that each individual is the creator of their own journey, and she is committed to supporting her clients by providing a safe, non-judgemental environment for all to thrive in.
+As a Latinx psychotherapist, she has a unique understanding of cultural sensitivities and has provided her services to Hispanic and Latino individuals.

 Em Walden